FrozenRidge/McLean/README.md

 The Ship command is used to deploy containers to a destination environment.
 It can either take a container id from a container on the local machine, or a path to a directory in which a Dockerfile specifies how to build a container with that code.

+Ship takes a path to a manifest file, or can read one from stdin.
+The manifest file is simply a JSON file that specifies a name for the service and a port or subdomain to run it on on the destination.
+Because it's just a json file, you can use a package.json for example.
+In fact, if you omit the manifest.json, we'll look for a package.json with the appropriate keys.